hbuter-rubrik/myPowerhellRepository/README.md

 These are scripts used for the Forward presentations.
 Forward.ps1 are basic rubrik sdk command examples.
 Forward_SQL_DBCC.ps1 performs a SQL livemount, wait until it is running and will run a SQL DBCC check. once done the livemount will be removed again.
 (Note: Thanks to Josh Stenhouse for parts of this script (to connect to SQL and run a query) )

+createCredentials -
+Create encrypted credential files for Rubrik, Vmware and GuestOS, which can be used in the scripts to authenticate without displaying passwords